 What happens after a complaint is submitted?

 The PUCO will notify the complainant (person who submitted the complaint) that the case has been assigned and is under investigation.
-After receiving that information, we encourage you to send any supporting documentation that you have (pictures, damage claims, OUPS tickets, etc.) to assist with the investigation.
-The PUCO will notify the respondent (person who committed the alleged compliance failure) within 10 business days and will provide the details of the complaint and allow them the opportunity to respond.
+After receiving that information, we encourage you to send any supporting documentation that you have (pictures, damage claims, Ohio811 tickets, etc.) to assist with the investigation.
+The PUCO will notify the respondent (person who committed the alleged compliance failure) within 10 business days with the details of the complaint and allow them the opportunity to respond.

 What will an investigation consist of?

-The PUCO investigation will center on getting statements from both the complainant and the respondent regarding the alleged compliance failure.
+The PUCO will gather statements and documents from both the complainant and the respondent regarding the alleged compliance failure.
 Both parties will also have an opportunity to provide supporting documentation such as pictures, locate tickets and other relevant material.

 Who decides the case?

-Cases are reviewed by the UTC, a committee of industry representatives.
+Cases are reviewed by the UTC, an appointed committee made up of industry experts.
 Once the UTC has made a decision, both parties will be notified by the PUCO of the outcome.
-If you are interested in attending a UTC meeting, upcoming meeting schedules and agendas will be posted below.

 How can I appeal a decision?

 Either party may appeal to the Commission by filing a request for reconsideration.
-Written applications must be filed within 30 days and must state the grounds for reconsideration.
+Requests must be submitted in writing, within 30 days, and must state the grounds for reconsideration.
 Decisions made by the Commission can be appealed by the Ohio Supreme Court.